What is PGx?

 • Patients on HIV therapy, particularly abacavir (HLA-B)

-• A provider will write a prescription for the pharmacogenomic test.
+• The provider will write a prescription for the pharmacogenomic test.

 • The sample for testing is typically collected using a cheek cell sample via mouth swab.